abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 offset_enable()
 ```
 Enable pulse offsets.
-This will set servo pulses to be staggered across the channels to reduce surges in current draw.
+This will set servo pulses to be staggered across the channels to reduce surges in the current draw.
 **Parameter:** null
 **Returns:** null